Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 Let me give some context.
 Washington new town was built in the 1960s as one of a few new towns across the country to help with overcrowding and population growth in local urban areas.
 In Washington’s case, that means the neighbouring cities of Sunderland, Durham and Newcastle.
 Part of the planning was meant to allow it to be a town with residential estates and industrial estates that were side by side but did not interfere with each other’s daily lives.
 Although the planning was meant to reduce interference between the two, that has become more of a problem as the town has grown and more residents have moved into the area, making the luxury of quiet residential living more difficult than when the town was first founded in the 1960s.

 Sadly, the situation in Teal Farm in Washington is a microcosm of that situation; the original idea of residential and industrial being in close proximity but not bothering each other has been thrown out of the window.
 That has led to tensions between residents and businesses alike, which have extended to organisations such as the local council and the regional branch of the Environment Agency.
-Unfortunately and annoyingly for the residents of Teal Farm, there seem to be endless problems, and local residents have kept me abreast of all the issues through the residents association and the dedicated team of local councillors.
+Unfortunately and annoyingly for the residents of Teal Farm, there seem to be endless cases of problems arising, and local residents have kept me abreast of all the issues through the residents association and the dedicated team of local councillors.

-As I just set out, I am speaking today to document this officially on the record and to prise out of the Minister what more can be done to address the issues of industrial mismanagement that has blighted the lives of many of my constituents in Washington, especially when it comes to environmental issues.
+As I just set out, the reason I am speaking today is to document this officially on the record and to prise out of the Minister what more can be done to address the issues of industrial mismanagement that has blighted the lives of many of my constituents in Washington, especially when it comes to environmental issues.

 I congratulate the hon.
 Lady on bringing this issue forward; these are always very important debates.
 Does she agree that it is essential that fines given by the Environment Agency should fit the crime, that legislation should also reflect that, and that the council and the Government need to act accordingly?